Compilation and Translation Bureau: List of directors

-In February 2010, Yi Jinqing was promoted to director of the CCTB.
+In February 2010, Yi Junqing was promoted to director of the CCTB.
 While in this position, he played a major role in developing the Confidence Doctrine, a political philosophy that "calls for Communist Party members, government officials, and the Chinese people to be 'confident in our chosen path, confident in our political system, and confident in our guiding theories.'"
 He stayed in this position until January 17, 2013, when he was dismissed for his "improper lifestyle" and was replaced by Jia Gaojian.

 Documentary Information Department

 The Documentary Information Department, also known as the Library, was one of the main institutions of the CCTB.
 Its main responsibilities were Marxism and socialism.
 They also constructed and serviced documents that provided information related to the business field of the CCTB.
 The Documentary Information Department edited the website, and did maintenance work while being responsible for the compilation and research of public opinion information.